kiwijos/vteam-github-oauth-study/README.md

 #### 2. Exchange the code for an access token

-Get the code.
 SvelteKit provides us with the parsed query string as an object.

 ```js
 import type { PageServerLoad } from './$types';